Book My Growth Assessment

 The Von Restorff Effect: Why Most Clinic Brands Are Invisible

-In the competitive landscape of cosmetic healthcare, the greatest threat to a practice's growth is not a lack of quality.
+In cosmetic healthcare, the biggest threat to growth is not poor quality.
 It is invisibility.
-When every clinic in the market uses the same stock photography, the same clinical fonts, and the same sterile messaging, the patient's brain does what it has evolved to do for millions of years: it tunes them all out.
-Understanding why this happens, and how to escape it, is the difference between building a brand that patients remember and building one they scroll past without a second thought.
+Every clinic uses the same stock photos, the same clinical fonts, and the same sterile messaging.
+So the patient's brain does what it evolved to do.
+It tunes them all out.
+The difference is simple.
+One path builds a brand patients remember.
+The other builds a brand they scroll right past.

 The Science Behind the Von Restorff Effect